caioguedesam/caioguedesam/README.md

 ### Hello!
 I'm Caio Guedes 👋

-- 🕹 I'm a game developer, and I currently work as a software engineer in the games industry.
+- 🕹 I'm a software engineer working for the games industry.
 - 💻 I'm interested on any aspect of games programming, but especially graphics and engine development.
 I develop projects and study languages commonly used in games, such as C++, C# and Lua.
 - 🎮 You can check out my released games [here](https://caioguedes.itch.io/)!